-- 910.5.1 RESNET may, at its discretion, initiate a probation, suspension or revocation action against an accredited Provider by providing the Provider written notice of the action.
-Such notice shall inform the subject Provider of the entire basis and justification for the action. - 910.5.2 Providers have the right to appeal a probation, suspension or revocation action in accordance with Section 911 of this chapter. - 910.5.3 Upon the expiration of the notice to appeal period, failure to submit appeal documentation, as stipulated in Section 911, or the conclusion of the appeals process in which a Provider's appeals are unsuccessful.
-RESNET will remove the Provider's name and any directory listing from the RESNET website and post their probation, suspension or revocation status on the RESNET website with other Providers and Raters who are under probation, suspension or revocation, and will, at a minimum, inform the EEP of their suspended/revoked status.
+- 910.5.1 RESNET may, at its discretion, initiate a probation, suspension or revocation against an accredited Provider by giving the Provider written notice of the action.
+Such notice shall inform the subject Provider of the entire basis and justification for the action. - 910.5.2 Providers have the right to appeal a probation, suspension or revocation action in accordance with Section 912 of this Chapter. - 910.5.3 Failure to maintain adequate knowledge of the RESNET Standards will not be considered a defense in the appeals process. - 910.5.4 Upon the expiration of the notice to appeal period, failure to submit appeal documentation, as stipulated in Section 912, or the conclusion of the appeals process in which a Provider's appeals are unsuccessful.
+RESNET will remove the Provider's name and any directory listing from the RESNET website and post their probation, suspension or revocation status on the RESNET website with other Providers and HERS Raters or RFIs who are under probation, suspension or revocation, and will, at a minimum, inform EEP's of their suspended/revoked status.